ducakar/TextureReplacer/README.md

 DEALINGS IN THE SOFTWARE.

-Environment map textures are distributed under the terms of CC BY-NC-SA 4.0 licence and are based on skybox from Proot's KSP Renaissance Compilation.
+Environment map textures are based on skybox from Proot's KSP Renaissance Compilation and are distributed under the terms of CC BY-NC-SA 4.0 licence.